-We hold a number of awareness-raising sessions at various events and venues including shopping centres in Eastbourne and elsewhere in the local area.
-These often coincide with Prostate Cancer Awareness month which is held in March in the UK.
-We tell people about the group and provide leaflets which briefly explain about prostate cancer, the treatments such as surgery and radiotherapy and what men should do if they are worried or concerned.
+We hold a number of awareness-raising sessions at various events and venues in Eastbourne and the local area to inform people about the group.
+We provide leaflets which briefly explain about prostate cancer, treatments such as surgery and radiotherapy and what men should do if they are worried or concerned.

 - £13,037 - furniture in patient reception / waiting areas and interview rooms of Eastbourne DGH Radiotherapy Unit

 - £556 - urine analyser in Eastbourne DGH Radiotherapy Unit.
 Purchased with donations from family and friends of Ralph Richardson

 iPads with keyboards and covers to support the urology Clinical Nurse

 Specialists.
 The iPads enable the nurses to use the hospital WiFi to update